 People of any age can enroll in this form of coverage, but it’s not a good fit for everyone.

 The ideal client for hospital indemnity insurance is someone who’s already in your book of business.
-Specifically, consider enrollees who have $0-premium MA plans.
+Specifically, consider enrollees who have low-premium MA plans.
 Also look at clients who are on fixed budgets and can’t afford high out-of-pocket costs.

 Before making any suggestions to your client, do your research.
 Compare the benefits of your client’s primary health insurance plan and hospital indemnity plans, and see if he or she stands to gain more in protection than they have to lose in monthly premiums.